ankev28/openflights/README.md

 # OpenFlights Airport Search Visualizaiton

-Implementation of 2 popular graph search algorithms to search for the least number of stops from the source (BFS) and to search for the shortest travelled mileage distance from the source (Dijkstra's Algorithm), and at the end of the route processing the program  will return the path discovered (if it exists), as well as a .gif visual of the path taken from the source to the destination.
+Implementation of 2 popular graph search algorithms to search for the fewest number of stops from the source (using BFS) and to search for the shortest travelled mileage distance from the source (using Dijkstra's Algorithm).
+At the end of the route processing the program will return the path discovered (if it exists), as well as a .gif visual of the path taken from the source to the destination.

 Yeah, this was for the CS225 final project.